sfc-gh-prao/eqr/README.md

    Leave the default selections for the remaining options and click **Create**
 7. When you return to the create workspace menu, select **Public repository** and click **Create**

+At the bottom left hand corner, ensure you see "ACCOUNTADMIN" selected.
+This will be important for the setup script we'll be running in the next step.

 > **Why ACCOUNTADMIN?** The setup script creates a database, a warehouse, and several schemas.
 This requires account-level privileges.
 You'll switch to a less-privileged role for the rest of the lab.

 ### Step 0.3 — Run the Setup Script